 12. Cut each leaf into 2 parts, and discard the narrow end of the leaves.

 13. On a fresh leaf, spread 1 tablespoon of thick batter, add 1 tablespoon of coconut stuffing, cover with another leaf and close the side of leaves using toothpicks.

-14. Now boil water in an idli maker, add all the discarded Haldi leaves and a little salt, and kept the Haldipitha over it, cover it, and steamed the pitha for 20 minutes.
+14. Now boil water in an idli maker, add all the discarded Haldi leaves and a little salt, and keep the Haldipitha over it, cover it, and steam the pitha for 20 minutes.

 15. Now your Haldipitha is ready, serve fresh Haldipitha to your friends and family members.

 Precautions to be taken while making Haldipitha or Enduripitha